citra-emu/citra-web/site/content/entry/citra-progress-report-2017-july.md

 ## [GPU: Fix Edge Cases for TextureCopy](https://github.com/citra-emu/citra/pull/2809) by [wwylele](https://github.com/wwylele)

-The 3DS GPU has a data transfer mode called `TextureCopy`, which as the name says, is for copying textures but with a configurable gap, in case the texture is going to be copied into a smaller resolution area.
+The 3DS GPU has a data transfer mode called `TextureCopy`, which as the name says, is for copying textures but with a configurable gap in case the texture is going to be copied into a smaller resolution area.
 This mode is enabled by setting the 3rd flag in the GPU and causes it to ignore every other flag except the 2nd, which is used to tell it whether or not to crop the texture.

-What's nice about this is that it can be used as a quick and easy way for 3DS developers to duplicate textures and can be used in situations such as the one pictured running on hardware in Pokemon Super Mystery Dungeon below.
+This is nice because it can be used as a quick and easy way for 3DS developers to duplicate textures, and can be used in situations such as the one pictured running on hardware in Pokemon Super Mystery Dungeon below.
 This is really nice for those creating games, but when it came to running something that took advantage of this feature in Citra it didn't always work the same as it would on console.
 This provided us with an accuracy issue that needed to be solved.

 <p style="text-align: center; font-size: small; padding: 1%">
 <img style="padding: 0% 0% 1% 0%" height="50%" width="50%" alt="Pokemon Super Mystery Dungeon During Deoxy's and Rayquaza's Face Off (IN S P A C E)" src="/images/entry/citra-progress-report-2017-july/texturecopy-before.png" />